iamirmasoud/bulkboto3/README.md

 bulkboto_agent.create_new_bucket(bucket_name=TARGET_BUCKET)
 ```

-####  Upload a whole directory with its structure to an S3 bucket in multi thread mode
+####  Upload a whole directory with its structure to an S3 bucket in multi-thread mode
 Suppose that there is a directory with the following structure on your local machine:
 ```console
 test_dir